ThieryM95/Drug_resistance_workflow/README.md

 # Drug_resistance_workflow
-This repository is the first release of the analysis code for:
+This is the first release of the analysis code for:

 The influence of biological, epidemiological, and treatment factors on the establishment and spread of drug-resistant Plasmodium falciparum Thiery Masserey1,2, Tamsin Lee1,2, Monica Golumbeanu1,2, Andrew J Shattock1,2, Sherrie L Kelly1,2, Ian M Hastings3, Melissa A Penny1,2*